liucijus/liucijus.github.io/_posts/2016-09-20-you-may-not-need-builder-ever.markdown

 wrong message to the reader most of the time.

 {% highlight scala %}
-// BAD: I need a foo with specific name, but I communicate copying val foo = foo.copy(name = "New Name")
+// BAD: I need a foo with specific name, but what I do is
+        communicate copying
+val foo = foo.copy(name = "New Name")

 // GOOD: method name communicates intention - reader does not know